 We know that planning one of the biggest days of your life can be mentally, physically and emotionally draining.
 It is also an established fact that planning a wedding no matter how small is no child’s play.
 This is because it involves making many decisions (and sub decisions!) such as guest lists, seating charts, catering, entertainment, flowers, decoration, and so on.
+So it is important to plan a stress-free wedding to get the most from your special day.

 If you are reading this blog post, you are probably newly engaged or near the start of your wedding planning and concerned about the stress of wedding planning.
 Not to worry, if you follow some of these simple wedding planning tips, then you can retain your calm, have a smooth planning experience and be well on your way to a stress-free wedding!